MatteoStefanini/academic-kickstart/content/authors/admin/_index.md

 bio: I'm a connector, an innovation manager and a deep-learner who loves freedom and combining different ideas with science and entrepreneurship. # Driven to be useful for people. #My research interests include Deep Learning, Genomics, Vision & Language and AI applied to Biomedical fields.

 interests:
+- Innovation Management & Startup
-- Artificial Intelligence and Deep Learning
+- AI & Deep Learning
-- Science and ideas dissemination
+- Science & Ideas Dissemination
+- Events & Conferences
-- Connecting AI with Biomedical fields
+- Connecting AI with Medtech
-- Startup and Innovation Management

 education:
   courses: